kuali/rice/README.md

 * You will now have a mysql database for purposes of continuous integration created with the name, username, and password of "RICECI"
 * Next, run "prepare-unit-test-environment" from the Ant build.xml file in the root of the project
   * Note that if you already have a unit test config file in place this will fail
+* If you want the S3-related tests to pass, then you will need to add configuration to your common-test-config.xml file for S3 attachment configuration as specified above.
+Be sure to use an appropriate folder name for your integration tests so that it does not conflict with your development or other testing environments.
+There is no need to manually pass `-Dspring.profiles.active=s3` when running your integration tests as the appropriate integration test modules will set this profile when forking the JVM for the test run.
 * To run the integration tests from the command line, execute the following:
 ```mvn -Pitests verify```